5ony/OBSWebSocketAHK/README.md

 I am open for suggestions!
 Let me know what you think about this script or how can I improve it.
 Also, I would love to see what processes you have implemented with this script.

-## Initialization
+## 💥 Initialization

 First, open OBS Studio, and navigate to Tools -> obs-websocket Settings, and leave the window open.

 Click on Show Connect Info button, and remove the Server Password.
-At the moment password is not handled by this AHK class.
+At the moment password is not handled by this AHK library (but it is planned).

 Copy the full IP address and port.
 Always the full IP address should be added at the initialization ("localhost:4455" will not be enough), even if OBS runs on the same computer as this script.